Online Driver Training Schools

 On the day of testing, you must bring the following to the test site:

 - Photo identification (DMV issued identification card, school issued identification card, valid passport or military identification)

 - Proof of completion of the online driver education course from the curriculum vendor

 - If you are under age 18, a completed "Parental Consent for Online Driver Education Examination" (DTS 62)

 - If you are under age 18, proof of completion of the 90-minute parent/teen component (if required)

 The online driver training school will provide a computer for testing.

 After Completing the Final Exam

 After you have completed the final exam, you and the instructor must sign the "Online Driver Education Examination Monitor Record" (DTS 63), indicating the time-in and time-out of the test site.

-If you have passed the final examination, you will receive a certificate of completion from the Online Driver Education Curriculum Vendor.
-You must must present the certificate to the driver training school conducting the behind-the-wheel instruction component of the driver’s education course as proof of completion of the classroom component.
+If you have passed the final examination, you will receive a certificate of completion from the online driver training school instructor.
+You must present the certificate to the driver training school conducting the behind-the-wheel instruction component of the driver’s education course as proof of completion of the classroom component.
 If you have failed the final examination, you must retake the examination another day.